MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

         $FOP$, standing for Find Optimal Portfolio, finds the best USDT-denominated vector of staked assets, for a given total USDT amount.

-        Example: $FOP$ transforms (12345) to the best staking of 123 USDT over staking pools, and has the format of USDT-denominated $Stakes^t$, like (100, 20, 3) all in USDT, assuming we have total 3 pools.
+        Example: $FOP$ transforms (12345) to the best staking of 123 USDT over staking pools, and has the format of USDT-denominated $Stakes^t$, like (100, 20, 3) all in USDT, assuming we have a total 3 pools.

     - **Transformation $Sum$**